What Is THCV?

 Glucose Intolerance

-Studies done in 2013 and 2016 found that THCV had a positive effect on both glucose intolerance in obese subjects and fasting plasma glucose levels in those with type-2 diabetes
+Studies done in 2013 and 2016 (the latter of which was a randomized, double-blind, placebo-controlled study) found that THCV had a positive effect on both glucose intolerance in obese subjects and fasting plasma glucose levels in patients with type-2 diabetes.

 Increased Alertness and Focus

-Many users of THCV self-report a dramatic increase in energy, alertness, and focus on the task at hand.
-Often this is described as a “tunnel effect” where the user is able to block out distractions and reach a higher state of attention on whatever job the mind is dedicating it’s resources.
+Many users of THCV self-report a dramatic increase in energy, alertness, and focus.
+This is often described as a “tunnel effect,” where the user is able to block out distractions and reach a higher state of attention on whatever task the mind is dedicating its resources to.
 Users have found this to be a great way to increase productivity when studying, working, creating, or exercising.

 Other Potential Benefits

-Unlike THC and even CBD, there is a very limited amount of research that has already been done on THCV.
+There is a limited amount of research on THCV.
 However, due to the increased interest in THCV products, many new studies are underway to pursue the potential benefits this molecule may bring.
 Some of the effects currently being researched include:

 Wrapping it Up